 Louis G. Friedman, President of Production Logistics, is a San Francisco native and cum laude graduate of the University of California.
-He began his career with Alfred Hitchcock’s Assistant Director at Universal Studios.
-As a Production Supervisor for George Lucas’ Lucasfilm, Louis contributed to ‘The Empire Strikes Back’, ‘Return of the Jedi’, ‘Raiders of the Lost Ark’, ‘Indiana Jones and the Temple of Doom’ and ‘More American Graffiti’.
-Friedman also worked with James Cameron as a Production Executive on ‘Titanic’, which grossed $2.2 billion worldwide.
+Mentored by Alfred Hitchcock’s Assistant Director at Universal Studios, he was a Production Supervisor for Lucasfilm Ltd. contributing to ‘The Empire Strikes Back’, ‘Return of the Jedi’, ‘Raiders of the Lost Ark’, ‘Indiana Jones and the Temple of Doom’ and ‘More American Graffiti’.
+As a Production Executive he worked with Dutch Director Paul Verhoeven on cult classic ‘Starship Troopers’ and in Mexico with Director James Cameron on ground breaking ‘Titanic’, which grossed $2.2B worldwide..

 As an Executive Producer, films include Science Action Fantasy ‘Bloodshot’, Mark Wahlberg’s true Boston bombing story ‘Patriots Day’ and ‘Lone Survivor’ which earned nearly $200M worldwide box office.
 Additional film credits as Executive Producer include ‘American Wedding’, ‘American Reunion’, ‘Piranha’, ‘Into the Blue’, ‘Blue Crush’, ‘How High’, and ‘Accepted’.